Koudela/eArc-di/README.md

 ### Loading configuration from file

-To load from file you save the configuration array to a file and reference it via the `loadFile()` method.
+To load the configuration from file simply save the configuration array to a file and reference it via the `loadFile()` method.

 ```php
 $dc->loadFile('/absolute/path/to/some/file.conf');